-- Humanities -- Technical and Academic Writing, Professional Ethics
+- Humanities — Technical and Academic Writing, Professional Ethics

-- Management -- Economics, Management, Entrepreneurship
+- Management — Economics, Management, Entrepreneurship

 The humanistic aspect of HMU includes the existing two courses in Communication Skills – ENGT 101(2 credits) and ENGT 102 (2 credits).
 The courses blend humanistic and technical approaches to building students’ competence in the fundamental skills of listening, speaking, reading and writing (LSRW).
 The courses ensure students’ orientation to the real-world challenges of technical communication within and across science, technology and industry.
 The syllabi stress exposure to critical and creative thinking practices, oral presentations, research and documentation systems, technical proposals and reports and business communications, among others.

-The management orientation of HMU involves the monitoring of the courses in Economics, Management and Entrepreneurship.
-These courses currently add socio-scientific as well as entrepreneurial dimensions to the curricula in the programmes of Engineering and Science.
+The second aspect includes teaching courses in Economics, Management and Entrepreneurship.
+These courses currently add socio-scientific as well as entrepreneurial dimensions to the curricula in the Engineering and Science.
 The courses naturally familiarize students with the broad aspects of industries and markets they are likely to enter during their professional careers.
-All the programmes in Engineering and Science have included these subjects as compulsory courses with the standard 3 credits value for each.
+All the program in Engineering and Science have included these subjects as compulsory courses with the standard 3 credits value for each.

 HMU has a number of other immediate service extensions:

-- Provide editorial to the University’s official publications -- the main focus would be to standardize the content of the University homepage in addition to helping in other tasks such as writing, translating and editing official documents.
+- Provide editorial to the University’s official publications — the main focus would be to standardize the content of the University homepage in addition to helping in other tasks such as writing, translating and editing official documents.

-- Function as a strong faculty-team to help organize academic and cultural events in the main campus -- professional workshops, conferences, seminars as well as literary and musical events.
+- Function as a strong faculty-team to help organize academic and cultural events in the main campus — professional workshops, conferences, seminars as well as literary and musical events.